Memorandum of Understanding

 WHEREAS, pursuant to section 509.2 of the CEA, the Commissioner’s duty is to ensure that the CEA – aside from the registration rules applicable to Voter Contact Calling Services – is complied with and enforced;

-WHEREAS section 348.15 of the CEA requires that the CRTC, on the request of the Commissioner, disclose to the Commissioner any document or information that it received, where the Commissioner considers this document or information necessary for the purpose of ensuring compliance with and enforcement of the CEA, other than Division 1.1 of Part 16.1;
+WHEREAS section 348.15 of the CEA requires that the CRTC, on the request of the Commissioner, disclose to the Commissioner any document or information that it received, where the Commissioner considers this document or information necessary for the purpose of ensuring compliance with and enforcement of the CEA, other than the Division;

 WHEREAS, pursuant to section 510.1 of the CEA, the Commissioner and any person acting under his direction must keep confidential any information relating to an investigation that comes to their knowledge in the exercise of their powers or the performance of their duties and functions under the CEA, including information that reveals or from which may be inferred the name of any complainant, any person whose conduct is being investigated, or any witness;